ibm-cloud-docs/containers/cs_cluster_update.md

 Control when the Ingress application load balancer (ALB) component is updated.
 {: shortdesc}

 When the Ingress ALB component is updated, the `nginx-ingress` and `ingress-auth` containers in all ALB pods are updated to the latest build version.
 By default, automatic updates to ALBs are enabled.
 Updates are performed on a rolling basis so that your Ingress ALBs don't experience any downtime.
+When a pod restarts after the update is applied, a [readiness check](/docs/containers?topic=containers-ingress-settings#readiness-check) prevents the ALB pod from attempting to route traffic requests until all of the Ingress resource files are parsed.
+This readiness check prevents request loss during ALB pod updates and can take up to 5 minutes.

 If you disable automatic updates, you are responsible for updating your ALBs.
 As updates become available, you are notified in the CLI when you run the `ibmcloud ks albs` or `alb-autoupdate-get` commands.